 Boston College Women in Business is an organization, network, and community of undergraduate female students dedicated to their empowerment and education.
 WIB is committed to the growth and expansion of professional and personal opportunities for its members, with a focus on business, leadership, and female celebration and innovation.
 Additionally, the group is devoted to helping students answer three crucial questions in the development of their vocation: 1) What brings me joy?
 2) What am I good at?
 3) Who does the world need me to be?

-The Take Home Prof program provides students with the opportunity to get to know their professor outside of the classroom.
+The Take Home Prof program provides students with the unique opportunity to get to know their professor outside of the classroom.
 Students are given $100 to cook dinner for their professor in their residence hall or off-campus apartment.
+There are over 20 Take Home Prof programs each academic year.
+Current students interested in this program should check the availability in “This Week in the Carroll School of Management” newsletter.

 The rules are as follows: